 Carla Erickson Orlando draws from her background in education, retreat and spiritual direction in her teaching at the Grunewald Guild.
 Currently, Carla teaches in the Masters of Transformational Leadership program at Seattle University, a Vocational Discernment course at Seattle Pacific University, and directs participants in the Spiritual Exercises in Everyday Life retreat.
 Carla loves the beauty of the Pacific Northwest and life in Seattle with her husband and twin daughters.

 Charlotte Paul has thirty years of experience in stained glass, with the main focus being public building; including libraries, churches, universities, mental health facilities, and hospitals.
 As a public school art teacher, she understands the multiple levels of learning and challenges students to create beautiful glass panels that give years of enjoyment.

 Dan came to the Guild in November 2006, after having worked in social services for over 20 years.
 Trained in marriage & family therapy, Dan served as a counselor for youth at risk and their families.
-Always a fan of the arts, and one who values the unique context of community, the Guild has created a wonderful new chapter in his life.
-Together with his lovely wife, Lois, who coordinates the care of the Guild garden, and his two teenage boys, Dan enjoys the rich heritage and daily surprises that the greater Guild community continues to offer.
+Always a fan of the arts, and one who values the unique context of community, the Guild created a wonderful new chapter in his life, together with his lovely wife, Lois, who coordinated the care of the Guild garden, and their two sons.

 Eloiese Krabbenhoft has over 30 years experience teaching art at all levels from Kindergarten through college to senior citizens.
 She earned a Master of Arts degree from the University of Texas at Austin in 1989 and currently teaches art education at Texas State University in San Marcos, Texas.
 She has taught summer workshops in clay and drawing at the Guild for about nine years.
 The bulk of her art work is small bronzes.